squidmin/k8s-tekton-labs/docs/cicd/setting-up-a-local-ci-cd-pipeline-with-kind.md

 ### 6. View the logs

-With the `--showlog` flag in the `tkn pipeline start` command, you'll be able to see the logs directly as the pipeline runs.
+With the `--showlog` flag in the `tkn pipeline start` command (see step **5.
+Start the Tekton Pipeline**), you'll be able to see the logs directly as the pipeline runs.

 However, if you need to check the logs of a specific task run or after the pipeline has completed, use: